ezzaimsoufiane/IRIS-Dataset-ML-hello-world/README.md

 # Machine Learning : Hello World

-Folling around with the IRIS Dataset, because why not.
+Fooling around with the IRIS Dataset, because why not.
 Using scikit-learn & Keras for classifying Iris flower.

 ## Iris Dataset